THE CROWN, THE QUEEN’S GAMBIT and

 Nicole Kidman ● THE UNDOING

-Anna Taylor-Joy ● THE QUEEN’S GAMBIT
+Anya Taylor-Joy ● THE QUEEN’S GAMBIT

 It’s between Blanchett, Kidman and Taylor-Joy.
-The latter was quite a breakout success, and Anna Taylor-Joy does deserve a lot of credit for the show’s success even, as she carried THE QUEEN’S GAMBIT almost as a solo act.
+The latter was quite a breakout success, and Anya Taylor-Joy does deserve a lot of credit for the show’s success even, as she carried THE QUEEN’S GAMBIT almost as a solo act.
 I believe the HFPA will see that too and give it to her.

 Best actor in a limited or anthology series, or TV movie